-1. INTRODUCTION TO WORKLOAD ALLOCATION MODEL (WAM)
+INTRODUCTION TO WORKLOAD ALLOCATION MANAGEMENT FRAMEWORK

-- 1.1 St Mary's Workload Allocation Model (WAM) aims to ensure an equitable and transparent approach to the allocation and management of academic workloads across the organisational structure. - For the purposes of the WAM, the organisational structure includes the University, Faculties, Schools and academic colleagues across these. - 1.2 The WAM is designed to help academic colleagues agree sensible and sustainable workloads as part of forward planning, and to provide a tool to help line managers discuss and resolve any in-year staffing changes. - 1.3 The WAM is also designed to provide the University with a general overview of how academic staff time is deployed across the institution; mainly proportions of time spent devoted to academic and academic activities such as research, teaching, teaching-related and student related activities. - 1.4 The WAM aims to provide a shared language for the discussion of academic work allocation, and a consistent set of general expectations for staff.
-It should be utilised alongside professional judgement and as part of an ongoing collegiate conversation about the fair distribution of work. - 1.5 The WAM forms the basis of the University's TRAC (Transparent Approach to Costing) return, submitted annually and is aligned to the University's resource annual Planning Round. - 1.6 Currently, information on the workloads of academic staff is recorded on a piloted system and used for planning of resources. - Work to introduce a comprehensive online reporting tool via Simitive Workload Allocation Management Software is progressing and to come into effect in 2024-25 for the 2025-26 reporting year. - The WAM is applicable specifically to staff on an academic only contracts, including teaching, research, leadership, management, Faculty and School roles, as well as development activity. - 1.7 The purpose of this document is to articulate the underlying principles of the St Mary's Workload Allocation Model (WAM).
-This includes guidance on the usage of the WAM and the role of the Workload Steering Group. - The WAM does not cover general workload management which is dealt with under the relevant Human Resources policies.
-This WAM also does not cover the appraisal process. - 1.8 A copy of the Terms of Reference and Membership of the Workload Steering Group is included as Appendix 1. - Please refer to section 12 below for relevant definitions referenced in this guidance document.

-1.9 This document has been written in consultation with various key stakeholders and aligned to St Mary's University Vision 2030, as well as St Mary's Values of Inclusiveness, Generosity of Spirit, Respect and Excellence.
+- 1.1 St Mary's Workload Allocation Management (WAM) Framework aims to ensure an equitable and transparent approach to the allocation and management of academic workloads across the organisational structure. - The organisational structure for the WAM encompasses the University, Faculties, Schools, and academic colleagues within these entities.
+Workload allocation for the School of Medicine will take effect upon the launch of this strategic initiative. - 1.2 The framework is designed to help academic colleagues agree sensible and sustainable workloads as part of forward planning, and to provide a tool to help line managers discuss and resolve any in-year staffing changes. - 1.3 The framework helps the University understand how academic staff allocate their time, primarily among research, teaching, and student-related activities. - 1.4 This framework aims to provide a shared language for the discussion of academic work allocation, and a consistent set of general expectations for staff.
+It should be used alongside professional judgement and in ongoing discussions about fair work distribution. - 1.5 Workload allocations in the framework underpin the University's annual TRAC return and aligns with the resource Planning Round. - 1.6 Starting in the 2025-26 academic year, St Mary's University will record academic staff workloads via the newly introduced Simitive Platform.
+Simitive is a tool for planning and reporting that supports the WAM framework and resource planning.
+For more information about the Simitive Platform, please see www.simitive.com. - The framework applies to workload allocation for staff on academic-only contracts, which include roles in teaching, research, leadership, management, Faculty, and School, as well as development activities. - 1.7 This document outlines the principles of the St Mary's Workload Allocation Management (WAM) Framework, providing comprehensive guidance on its application and detailing the responsibilities of the WAM Steering Group. - The framework does not cover general workload management which is dealt with under the relevant Human Resources policies.
+It also does not cover the appraisal process. - 1.8 Please refer to section 12 below for relevant definitions referenced throughout this guidance document. - 1.9 This document has been written in consultation with various key stakeholders and aligned to St Mary's University Vision 2030, as well as St Mary's Values of Inclusiveness, Generosity of Spirit, Respect and Excellence.

-This document is for internal reference and use only and not for wider, external circulation.
+This frameworks for internal reference and use only and not for wider circulation or external publication.